What is Chronic Fatigue Syndrome and Fibromyalgia

-Let’s take a look at some of the more common functional problems.
-The adrenal glands, which are the stress glands, produce hormones that control sugar metabolism, sodium content in our blood as well as our sex hormones.
-A decrease in efficiency can lead to fatigue, low back pain, decreased immunity, and poor sugar control, as well as sexual hormone problems.
+The adrenal glads are your body’s stress glands.
+They produce hormones that control sugar metabolism, sodium content in the blood, and sex hormones.
+A decrease in adrenal gland efficiency can lead to fatigue, low back pain, decreased immunity, poor sugar control, and sexual hormone problems.

-The pancreas, which is the primary blood sugar regulator in the body, if not functioning properly can cause hypoglycemia as well as diabetes.
-And its symptoms will include fatigue, fogginess, depression, aches and pains, and malaise.
+If the pancreas–which is the primary blood sugar regulator in the body–isn’t functioning properly, it can lead to hypoglycemia and diabetes.
+Symptoms of those will include fatigue, fogginess, depression, aches and pains, and malaise.

-The thyroid gland, which is the gland that controls your metabolic rate, can be dysfunctional causing fatigue, hormonal problems, and many symptoms that can be related to Chronic Fatigue Syndrome.
-There is frequently a functional hypothyroidism with normal labwork.
-This can be due to incorrect lab tests or antiquated normal values.
-(This is very common).
+The thyroid gland controls your metabolic rate.
+If it is dysfunctional, it can cause fatigue, hormonal problems, and many other symptoms that can be related to CFS.
+It is important to note: many lab tests come back with functional hypothyroidism.
+This is normal, and is usually related to incorrect lab tests or antiquated normal values.
+This is VERY common.

-Bowel Dysbiosis: The large and small intestines play a crucial role in health.
-Through these organs most of the breakdown and absorption of nutrition occurs.
-These serve as a barrier to allow only foods that have been broken down to their smallest components to pass through into the bloodstream.
-If there is a problem with this mechanism, then molecules too large can pass through giving rise to the “Leaky Gut Syndrome”.
-This mechanism is believed to be responsible in the autoimmune diseases including Rheumatoid Arthritis.
-An improper bacterial flora in the intestines is termed Dysbiosis.
-Candida infections(5) of the intestines is a type of dysbiosis.
-Symptoms of this problem are similar to those of CFS and FM.
-All of these are treated with diet, nutrition and various (Applied Kinesiology) AK techniques.
+The large and small intestines play a crucial role in health.
+They break down nutrients to their smallest components and absorb them into the bloodstream.
+If there is a problem with either, then larger molecules can slip into the bloodstream, giving rise to the “Leaky Gut Syndrome.”
+This is believed to be responsible for autoimmune diseases, including Rheumatoid Arthritis.
+Other issues arise with unhealthy large or small intestines, such as improper bacterial flora in the gut (dysbiosis) and candid infections.
+Symptoms of these problems are similar to those of CFS and Fibromyalgia.

-A number of recent studies have shown that Chiropractic care can provide relief from pain of Fibromyalgia(2,3).
-Chiropractic addresses the whole body with Spinal Manipulation, Trigger point therapy, massage, and physical therapy.
+All of the aforementioned issues can be treated with diet, nutrition, and various Applied Kinesiology techniques.
+A number of recent studies have shown that Chiropractic care can provide relief from pain of Fibromyalgia, as well, through the use of spinal manipulation, trigger point therapy, massage, and physical therapy.

 1. R. Paul St. Amand.
 The Use of Uricosuric Drugs in Fibromyalgia.
 Marina del Rey, Ca., Letter, December 1994.